sakethkotamraju/react-native-client/docs/domain-verification.md

 ### Basic Setup

-Add the `originVerification` parameter to your provider configuration:
+Add the `domainVerification` parameter to your provider configuration:

 ```typescript
 import { EIP1193Provider, Wallets } from '@mobile-wallet-protocol/client';